Hannah Ministries in Byumba

 Hannah Ministries is an organization in the diocese of

-Byumba which works with children at risk: orphans, children
+Byumba which was set up to support children at risk: orphans,

 Josephine Mujawiyera, wife of Archbishop Onesphore Rawje,